 Cervical cancer occurs in the cervix of a woman.
 This usually happens when abnormal cells grow unnaturally.
-If you are suffering from this disease, your best doctor specialised in gynaecology will perform a Pap test.
+Make an appointment with Gynaecologist in London if you have any signs or symptoms.
 Common symptoms include - unexpected vaginal bleeding that may take place in between your periods, after intercourse or menopause.
 However, the disease can be treated successfully if detected at an early stage.

 The cervix is a small organ located at the narrow and lower end of the uterus.
 It plays an important role during pregnancy and delivery of the baby.
 One out of 200 women in London and the rest of the world are likely to develop cervical cancer in their lifetime.

-1. Human Papilloma virus (HPV): There are various types of HPV present that can be contracted through sexual contact.
+1. Human Papillomavirus (HPV): There are various types of HPV present that can be contracted through sexual contact.
 If you are sexually active, the chance of developing this infection is high.
-In most of the people, this virus is eliminated from the body system without any complications.
+In most people, this virus is eliminated from the body system without any complications.
 However, this infection in your cervix might last for many years, which can ultimately lead to cervical cancer.
 This vaccination is present in most of the medical centers that can help curb the spread of this infection.

 2. Not just an abnormal growth: There are many abnormal cells present in the cervix that might or might not be cancerous.
 A Pap smear is a procedure that collects cells from your cervix in order to detect any abnormal growth of cells.
 Further testing can determine if they are cancerous or not.